The best student bank accounts

 While the accounts we’ve mentioned so far are best for maximising interest-free overdrafts and getting freebies on the side, there are a few more that are worth considering.
 Here’s a rundown of what other major banks are offering.

-TSB: £1,500 overdraft for years 1-3, 5% interest on balances up to £500
+- TSB Student bank account: Up to £1,500 overdraft for years one to three, and 5% interest on balances up to £500

-The perks offered to students range from free cash to railcards but don’t be swayed by the freebies.
+The perks offered to students range from free cash to railcards, but don’t be swayed by the freebies.
 The account needs to work well during university and beyond, so the main thing to consider is how much of an overdraft you’ll need and how long you will need it to be interest-free.

 Student bank accounts offer much larger than normal free overdraft facilities to help students through their expensive university years.